pokt-network/pocket-network-protocol/utility/README.md

 #### 3.2.5 Pausing

 Servicers are able to gracefully pause their service (e.g. for maintenance reasons) without the need to unstake or face downtime penalization.
-In addition to an Operator initiated `PauseMsg`, Fishermen are also able to temporarily pause a Servicer if a faulty or malicious process is detected during sampling (see the [Fisherman Protocol](#33-fisherman-protocol) for more details).
+In addition to an Operator initiated `PauseMsg`, Watchers are also able to temporarily pause a Servicer if a faulty or malicious process is detected during sampling (see the [Watcher Protocol](#33-watcher-protocol) for more details).
 When a Servicer is paused, they are able resume service by submitting an `UnpauseMsg` after the `MinPauseTime` has elapsed.
 After a `UnpauseMsg` is validated and the World State is updated, the Servicer is eligible to continue providing Web3 service to Applications, and receive rewards.

 #### 3.2.6 Parameter Updates